tienbian/blog-starter-app/_posts/node_part_1.md

 export {app};
 ```
 No need *body-parser* modules for reading the body of response since Express version 4.16+
-Here is the first version of *app.ts*, which contains only a simple GET endpoint "/" , which, when called, reponses with a *"Hello World!"*.
+Here is the first version of *app.ts*, which contains only a simple GET endpoint "/" , which, when called, responds with a *"Hello World!"*.
 Next, go on with *index.ts*:
 ```sh
 ## ~/next_please/src/index.ts